VCityTeam/UD-GeoDataNavigation/README.md

 ### Pre-requisites

 * [Install Docker](https://docs.docker.com/engine/install/)
+* Install node/npm use the versions recommended by the [UD-Viz documentation](https://github.com/VCityTeam/UD-Viz#getting-started)

 ### Component Setup
 1. To configure the demo and the components that support it create a `.env` file at the root of this repository.
 The arguments in this file will be used by docker compose.